cdvelop/tinystring/README.md

     extension := "image.backup.jpg"[pos+1:]           // out: "jpg"
 }

-// ⚠️ Note: Contains and LastIndex are global functions, not methods.
+// ⚠️ Note: Index, Contains and LastIndex are global functions, not methods.
 // Do NOT use: Convert(s).Contains(substr) // ❌ Incorrect, will not compile
+// Use:        Index(s, substr)            // ✅ Correct
-// Use:        Contains(s, substr)         // ✅ Correct
+//             Contains(s, substr)         // ✅ Correct
 //             LastIndex(s, substr)        // ✅ Correct

 // Replace operations